| casio fx-201p

 (0-9) from which to redirect. this is an advanced feature not seen later until

-unfortunately because of the limited memory and wasteful program notation,
+the fx-502p. unfortunately because of the limited memory and wasteful program notation,

 the machine is almost totally useless programmatically. as an exercise i tried